olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 Above, the F\* compiler could _prove_ that `only_add_to_ten` would only accept references to integer 10.
 If the function was used in any other way, the program would not compile.
 Still, we as programmers didn't have to provide F\* with any manual proofs or tactics - the system did it automatically.
 How?
 By using the [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) [Z3](https://github.com/Z3Prover/z3).
 So how does F\* disperse the proofs to Z3, and how do you know what can and what cannot be proved automatically?
 That knowledge is way beyond me.
 I can only refer to the academic papers written by the F\* team.

-For an interesting case of how F\* can prove termination, see the example with the fibonacci function in the tutorial.
+For an interesting case of how F\* can prove termination, see the example with the fibonacci function in the tutorial (chapter 5).

-## Typestate-oriented programming
+## 2. Typestate-oriented programming

-Going to transfer examples from the paper [Typestate-oriented programming](http://www.cs.cmu.edu/~aldrich/papers/onward2009-state.pdf) to F\*.
+Typestate-oriented programming is a concepted outlined by Jonathan Aldrich et al in the paper [Typestate-oriented programming](http://www.cs.cmu.edu/~aldrich/papers/onward2009-state.pdf).
+The code snippet below describes the intution behind the concept pretty well:

 ```java
 state File {